-Located within the Mojave National Preserve
+Within the Mojave National Preserve

 Even after opening the Caverns to the public, Jack Mitchell retained his interest in attempting to locate silver and other valuable deposits.
 The location of prospect holes and tunnels that he dug in this search, many along the Caverns' trail, can still be seen but have been blocked off as a safety precaution.

-Mitchell Caverns consists of three basic caves that he called "El Pakiva," or the Devil's House; "Tecopa," named for one of the last chiefs of the Shoshone Indians; and the deep and vertical "Winding Stair Cave," a dangerous cavern that is off-limits to the general public.
+Mitchell Caverns consists of three basic caves that Mitchell called "El Pakiva," or the Devil's House; "Tecopa," named for one of the last chiefs of the Shoshone Indians; and the deep and vertical "Winding Stair Cave," a dangerous cavern that is off-limits to the general public.

 For many years it was thought that the Caverns were no longer "living," which means stalactites and stalagmites were not "growing."
-But heavy rains in some recent years have brought back some signs of life.
+But heavy rains in some years brought back some signs of life.
 Mitchell Caverns have been the subject of a number of scientific studies because they contain unusual formations not found in most other limestone caves.

 Book Keeper of the Caves - Mitchell Caverns originally titled Jack Mitchell Caveman, this expanded second edition (2003) features many new photographs, restores the missing chapter on famous botanist Mary Beal and includes a foreword by renowned Mojave Desert historian, Dennis Casebier.